Blizzard Beach vs. Typhoon Lagoon: The Ultimate Guide to Disney’s Water Parks in Orlando

 Add-Ons

-There are private shaded areas at both of the Disney water parks.
+There are private shaded areas at each Disney waterpark.
 Typhoon Lagoon’s Beachcomber Shacks come with cushioned chairs, towels, a locker, refillable drink mugs, complimentary ice water, and an attendant to take your food and drink orders during your visit.
 Each shack accommodates up to six guests.

 For shade and privacy at a lower price point, the Getaway Glen Umbrellas offer two loungers, two beach chairs, an umbrella, a small table, and towels.
 Advance reservations are highly recommended.